panva/node-oidc-provider/docs/README.md

 [RFC7009](https://www.rfc-editor.org/rfc/rfc7009.html) - OAuth 2.0 Token Revocation

 Specifies whether Token Revocation capabilities shall be enabled.
-When enabled, the authorization server shall expose a token revocation endpoint that allows authorized clients and resource servers to notify the authorization server that a particular token is no longer needed.
+When enabled, the authorization server shall expose a token revocation endpoint that allows authorized clients to notify the authorization server that a particular token is no longer needed.
 This feature supports revocation of the following token types:
 - Opaque access tokens
 - Refresh tokens